superdesk/web-publisher/docs/components/Storage/usage.rst

    var_dump($article); // dumps Article object

-By passing the fully qualified class name in Factory's construct we allow for a flexible way to create storage agnostic objects.
-For example, depending on the persistence backend: PHPCR, MongoDB etc. you can instantiate new objects very easily using the same factory class.
+By passing the fully qualified class name in Factory's construct we allow for a flexible way to create storage-agnostic objects.
+For example, depending on the persistence backend, such as PHPCR or MongoDB, you can instantiate new objects very easily using the same factory class.

-Creating storage agnostic repositories
+Creating storage-agnostic repositories
 --------------------------------------

 In some cases you would need to implement different repositories for your persistence backend.
-Let's say you are using Doctrine PHPCR and you want to have a generic way of adding and removing objects from the storage even if you decide to change Doctrine PHPCR to Doctrine MongoDB or other.
+Let's say you are using Doctrine PHPCR and you want to have a generic way of adding and removing objects from the storage, even if you decide to change Doctrine PHPCR to Doctrine MongoDB or something else.
 By implementing **RepositoryInterface** in your new repository, you will be able to achive that.

-The example PHPCR repository implementation:
+Here's the example PHPCR repository implementation:

 .. code-block:: php